scotthomas27/Dis-App/README.md

 - The verbose in-app instructions have been removed (it's pretty self explanatory).

+- The last saved sentence is displayed instead.

 - The input text colours and size have been modified to better suit old eyes. ;)

 ## Installation instructions